 Recognizing there are movements and issues that transcend borders and affect multiple regions, we coordinate a series of international projects, with a current focus on women's rights and democratic participation.

-SUCCESS STORY IN INDIA
+OUR WORK IN INDIA

 Women's Movement Building